Your cart is currently empty!

 - Click the “Create a new virtual machine” icon.

-- Point it to your ISO file (for example, Ubuntu or Fedora).
+- Point it to your ISO file (e.g., Ubuntu, Fedora).

 - Allocate RAM and CPU cores.

-- Create a virtual disk (10–20 GB is a good start).
+- Create a virtual disk (10–20 GB is typical).

 - Name your VM and review the settings.

-- Click “Finish” to start the installation.
+- Click “Finish” to boot and begin OS installation.

 Step 4: Install the Guest OS